But never fear, you can get remove these stains caused by raspberries by following the steps below.

 Perhaps you don't want to make your own stain remover, but instead want to use something designed for raspberry stain removal.
 Don't forget the suggestions above for natural or home remedies though.

-Here are some articles and reviews on this site which discuss various products that are designed for raspberry stains, or removing berry stains in general, along with tips from readers about what products worked for them:
+Here are some articles and reviews on this site which discuss various products that are designed for these spots in particular, or removing berry stains in general, along with tips from readers about what products worked for them:

 You can also share your own stain remover reviews here for other removers that work on raspberries, or any other stain.

-I'm always looking for more tips and ideas for how to remove stains.
+I'm always looking for more tips and ideas for how to remove spots and spills.
 You can share your berry stain removal tip here, for removing any type of berry stain.
 You can also read other tips already submitted, several with videos included.

 Are you a stain magnet like me?
 If so, check out the A to Z Stain Removal Guide which gives directions for how to remove over 100 types of stains from all kinds of surfaces.